robin-rpr/calos/doc/faq.rst

 There are ways to have Bash source an arbitrary script at start-up (`docs
 <https://www.gnu.org/software/bash/manual/html_node/Invoking-Bash.html>`_).

-For example, :code:`ch-run ... -- bash --rcfile /my/start.sh` will give you an
+For example, :code:`clearly run ... -- bash --rcfile /my/start.sh` will give you an
 interactive shell with :code:`/my/start.sh` sourced first.

-Or: :code:`ch-run ... -- bash --login` will give you an interactive login shell and so it will source :code:`/etc/profile`.
+Or: :code:`clearly run ... -- bash --login` will give you an interactive login shell and so it will source :code:`/etc/profile`.

-Finally, you can have a file :code:`$HOME/.bashrc` (where :code:`$HOME` is set by default, as described `here <ch-run#environment-variables>`_), which Bash will source automatically with :code:`ch-run ... -- bash`.
+Finally, you can have a file :code:`$HOME/.bashrc` (where :code:`$HOME` is set by default, as described `here <clearly run#environment-variables>`_), which Bash will source automatically with :code:`clearly run ... -- bash`.

-Alternately, if you want the interactive Bash shell to source :code:`.bashrc` of your host system, you can use :code:`ch-run --home`, which binds your home directory into the container.
+Alternately, if you want the interactive Bash shell to source :code:`.bashrc` of your host system, you can use :code:`clearly run --home`, which binds your home directory into the container.